sreepadr/datasciencecoursera/GettingAndCleaningData/README.md

 ###### SCRIPT run_analysis.R
-Created for tidying UCI HAR data, as part of course project for Getting and Cleaning data
+Created for tidying UCI HAR data, as part of course project for Getting and Cleaning data.
 ###### ALSO READ: CodeBook.md
 Following are the requirements for this script, once it gets the UCI HAR data set.